Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Consistency

-Using the asymptotic normality of $T(\sG(\cZ_N'))$ under the null and the above result, it follows that the level $\alpha$-test with rejection region~\eqref{rejregionN} is consistent for all fixed alternatives (\ref{test}), since $\delta(f, g, p)\geq \delta(f, f, p)=p^2+q^2$ and the inequality is strict for densities $f$ and $g$ differing on a set of positive measure (see \cite[Theorem 1 and Corollary 1]{gyorfinemetz1}).
-This generalizes the results in~\cite{henzepenrose,schilling} to stabilizing graph functionals.
+Using the fact $\delta(f, g, p)\geq\delta(f, f, p)=p^{2}+q^{2}$ and that the inequality is strict for densities $f$ and $g$ differing on a set of positive measure (see \cite{gyorfinemetz1}, Theorem~1 and Corollary~1), it can be shown that various tests based on stabilizing graph functionals, which includes the MST and the $K$-NN graphs, are consistent for all fixed alternatives (\ref{test}) (refer to Remark~A.2 for details).

-\begin{remark}Recently, Arias-Castro and Pelletier~\cite{cm_consistency} showed that Rosenbaum's cross match test \cite{rosenbaum} based on non-bipartite matching, has the same limit as in~\eqref{eq:weaklimit}, thus, it is also consistent for general alternatives.
-Note that this does not follow from Proposition~\ref{CONSISTENT}, because it is unknown whether the NBM graph functional is stabilizing. \end{remark}
+\begin{remark}Recently, Arias-Castro and Pelletier \cite {cm_consistency} showed that Rosenbaum's cross match test \cite {rosenbaum} based on non-bipartite matching (NBM), has the same limit as in \eqref{eq:weaklimit}, thus it is also consistent for general alternatives.
+Note that this does not follow from Proposition~\ref {CONSISTENT}, because it is unknown whether the NBM graph functional is stabilizing.
+They show that the properties of stabilizing graphs required in the proof of consistency also hold for the NBM graph functional and, therefore, \eqref{eq:weaklimit} holds for the cross match test as well. \end{remark}

-\section{Distribution under General Alternatives}
+\section{Distribution under general alternatives}

-This section describes the central limit theorems of the Poissonized two sample statistic $T(\sG(\cZ_N'))$ (recall \eqref{Tpoisson}) for stabilizing graph functionals.
-Let $f$ and $g$ be two densities in $\R^d$, and
+This section describes the central limit theorems of the Poissonized two sample statistic $T(\sG(\cZ_{N}'))$ (recall \eqref{Tpoisson}) for stabilizing graph functionals.
+Let $\sX_{N_{1}}'$ and $\sY _{N_{2}}'$ be Poissonized samples from densities $f$ and $g$ in $\R ^{d}$ as in \eqref{2poisson}.
+Define